dojot/docs/source/faq/faq.rst

 Can I apply the same flow to multiple devices?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Multiple devices can be used both as input and output of data flows.
+You can use a template as input to indicate that the flow should be applied to all devices associated to that template.
 It’s worth to point out that the flow is processed individually for each new input message, i.e. for each input device.

 Can I correlate data from different devices in the same flow?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^